muddassar-lab/simpra/readme.md

-A javasscript library for simple practices.Written in modern typescript.
+Simprajs is a javascript library written in TypeScript.